Hebrews 11:23-26

 v.
 23

-Seventy people went into Egypt at Joseph’s invitation (Gen. 46:27).
-God’s promises to Jacob were perfectly fulfilled as Israel settled in the most fruitful section of Egypt and became a great nation (Ex.
+Seventy people came into Egypt at Joseph’s invitation (Gen. 46:27).
+God’s promises to Jacob were perfectly fulfilled as His people settled in the most fruitful section of of this land and became a great nation (Ex.
 1:1-7).
-There they enjoyed peace and prosperity for many years.
+They enjoyed peace and prosperity there for many years.
 But the prophecies concerning their subsequent oppression were also fulfilled (Ex.
 1:8-14).
-At some point in the Nineteenth Dynasty of Egypt, a Pharaoh came to power that was unconcerned about Joseph’s former greatness or how the Hebrews came to be in his country.
-The fear these immigrants might one day side with Egypt’s enemies and help overthrow his empire prompted drastic efforts to reduce their numbers.
+At some point in the Nineteenth Dynasty of Egypt, a Pharaoh came to power that was unconcerned about Joseph’s former greatness – or how the Hebrews came to live in his country.
+As the nation of Israel continued to grow, so did the fears of Pharaoh.
+He was concerned these immigrants might one day side with Egypt’s enemies and overthrow his empire.
+This prompted drastic efforts to reduce their numbers.

-The first measure adopted was enslavement (Ex.
-1:11).
-Appointing Egyptian taskmasters to oversee their work, Pharaoh hoped their strength would diminish under harsh oppression.
-“But the more they afflicted them, the more they multiplied” (Ex.
-1:12).
-The second step Pharaoh took was to command the Hebrew midwives to destroy all male children at birth (Ex.
-1:16).
-However, they deceived him and did not comply (Ex.
-1:20).
-As the nation of Israel continued to grow, so did Pharaoh’s fears.
 His third and final solution was genocide through infanticide.
 He ordered the drowning of all Hebrew male babies (Ex.
 1:22).
-Pharaoh’s edict foreshadowed one made by a tyrant many centuries later.
-In an attempt to kill the Jewish Messiah, Herod ordered all children of Bethlehem under two years old to be slain (Mt.
+Pharaoh’s edict foreshadowed one made by a tyrant fourteen centuries later.
+In an attempt to target the Jewish Messiah, Herod ordered all children of Bethlehem under two years old to be slain (Mt.
 2:16).
-Warned in a dream, Joseph took Mary and Jesus into Egypt until Herod died (Mt.
-2:13-20).
+Warned in a dream, Joseph took Mary and Jesus into Egypt until Herod died (2:13-20).
 Hosea’s prophecy was thus fulfilled; “Out of Egypt have I called my Son” (Mt.
 2:15 & Hos.
 11:1).

 v.
 24

-Pharaoh’s daughter reared Moses as her son.
-He knew he owed her his life (Acts 7:21).
-His prospects were phenomenal, for his position promised him great honor, wealth and respect.
+Pharaoh’s daughter raised Moses as her son and he realized he owed her his life (Acts 7:21).
+His prospects were phenomenal, for his position promised him great honor, wealth, and power.
 But Moses’ renunciation of the ties to his stepmother does not suggest ingratitude.
-Had he not been guided by his faith in God, he would have made exactly the opposite choice.
+Family bonds are inevitably difficult to sever, but he was guided by his faith in God.
+Stephen indicated Moses made his decision to leave Egypt when he was about forty and fully comprehend the significance of his actions (Acts 7:23).
+Although a definitive break with his past was essential in order to fulfill his destiny as a deliverer, Scripture does not record when God specifically revealed to Moses his mission.

-cripture does not record when God revealed to Moses his mission.
-Some have imagined he might best have served God’s plans for Israel’s deliverance by continuing as a member of the royal family.
-Moses surely knew Joseph had also formerly enjoyed a favored position in Egypt.
-However, Joseph became prominent in Egypt four centuries before Moses and the political winds had now shifted.
-Joseph’s family had grown and become a great multitude.
-Although an earlier Pharaoh had favored Joseph, the current Pharaoh felt no obligation to favor Moses (Ex.
+Some have imagined God’s plans for Israel’s emancipation might best have been served had Moses continued as a member of the royal family.
+Moses was aware that Joseph, four centuries earlier, had also enjoyed a favored position in Egypt.
+But since that era the political winds in this dictatorship had radically shifted.
+This small band of Hebrews had grown into a big problem for those in authority.
+Though an earlier Pharaoh had blessed Joseph, the current monarch felt no obligation to do the same for Moses (Ex.
 1:8).
-Whereas Joseph had been called to preserve Israel in Egypt, Moses was called to lead Israel out of Egypt.
+Whereas Joseph had been called to preserve his people in Egypt, Moses was called to lead his people out of Egypt.

 v.
 25

-<> His choice was determined by his faith in the future God had promised him.
+<> His choice was determined by his faith in the future God promised him.

-<> His choice involved enormous sacrifices, for his prospects as a royal prince were great.
+<> His choice involved enormous sacrifice, for his prospects as a royal prince were awesome.

-<> His choice exposed him to degradation, defamation and suffering.
+<> His choice exposed him to degradation, defamation, and suffering.

 <> His choice was made at the risk of his life, for Pharaoh sought to slay him.

-<> His choice brought him into close association with hordes of discontented slaves.
+<> His choice brought him into close association with hordes of discontented former slaves.

-<> His choice caused him to face persecution by the very people he was called to lead.
+<> His choice caused him to face persecution by his own race – the people he was called to lead.

 v.
 26

-This verse serves to intensify the typology between Moses and Christ.
-“Esteeming” (hegeomai) means “to consider after giving a matter careful thought.”
-Moses weighed the promises of God against Egypt’s wealth.
-It is clear the Hebrews endured much physical abuse from their taskmasters (Ex.
-1:11-14).
-The wrongs suffered by the Hebrews are equated with the sufferings of Christ.
-Moses underwent some of the shame and reproach the Messiah experienced.
-He opted to identify with God’s people, despite the sufferings his choice entailed.
-The writer seeks to encourage his readers to also “esteem the reproach of Christ” as “greater riches” than apostatizing from their faith.
+The writer seeks to encourage his readers to also esteem the defamation of Christ as “greater riches” than apostatizing from their faith.
 The word Christ is used to draw their attention to the Messiah.
-The phrase, “the reproach of Christ,” is used to remind them of the ill treatment He endured.
+The phrase, “the reproach of Christ,” is employed to remind them of the ill treatment He endured.
 Similar shame was heaped upon Jesus centuries after Moses left Egypt.
 His readers were in danger of disassociating themselves from Christ’s reproach by returning to Judaism.
-Later in the epistle, they are encouraged to bear the reproach of Christ (13:13).
+Later in the epistle, they are encouraged to bear the shame of Jesus (13:13).

 QUESTIONS: THE FAITH OF MOSES